Dog Eat Dog (band)

-Dog Eat Dog is an American hardcore punk band founded in Bergen County, New Jersey.
-Considered one of the earliest bands to fuse hardcore punk and rap music, Dog Eat Dog has released five full-length albums and two EPs.
-Since their formation in April 1990, the band's sound has evolved to incorporate elements of funk and ska.
-As of 2009, the lineup of the band consists of Dave Neabore (bass), John Connor (vocals), Brandon Finley (drums), and Roger Haemmerli (guitar).
+Dog Eat Dog is an American band that fuses a variety of genres, such as hardcore punk, rock, metal, hip-hop, and funk.
+Formed in Bergen County, New Jersey in 1990, the band was one of the earliest to combine metal and rap together.
+The group has released five full-length albums and two EPs.
+As of 2009, the lineup consists of Dave Neabore (bass), John Connor (vocals), Brandon Finley (drums), and Roger Haemmerli (guitar).

 History

 Formation and early demos (1989–1991)

 Bassist Dave Neabore had joined Bergenfield, New Jersey band Mucky Pup before the recording of Mucky Pup's second album, A Boy in a Man's World.
 Soon after the album's 1989 release, guitarist Dan Nastasi quit Mucky Pup to help form the band Non-Fiction with former members of the band Hades and to briefly join Murphy's Law.
 Sean Kilkenny was a friend of Mucky Pup's who would occasionally play guitar with the band at social gatherings.
 His friendship and experience with the band led to his being hired as Nastasi's replacement.
 Kilkenny performed with the band for several New Jersey area shows before joining them on a European tour as well.

 Neabore and Kilkenny began writing music together for Mucky Pup.
 When the music did not quite fit Mucky Pup's style, the two friends decided to form their own band.
 It wasn't long before friend and former Mucky Pup crew member, John Connor joined the duo on vocals.
 Connor had already been a vocalist for several local bands and together, the trio wrote songs like "Funnel King", "Strip Song", and "Psychorama".
 After a long search, the band also found a drummer known simply as Brett.
 After several rehearsals, they held their first "official" performance in Neabore's basement on April 1, 1990.
 The band packed fifty people into Neabore's basement and held a toga party.
 Kevin Reilly, a band friend, was invited to perform with the band on saxophone.